uwePhillPhelps/IAP-2024/Tutorials/Part 2/13 - Constants and Algorithms II.md

 Adapt the code supplied above to write a generalized find Index function.
 This function should take a **vector** as its argument and a **value** to look for.
 It should return an int which corresponds to the index of the value (if it contains it), or a -1 value if it does not. **Note you should not use shared variables for this exercise.**

-Add the following <a href="https://github.com/Sjhunt93/IAP-2018-2019/blob/master/Code%20Exercises/Extra%20Tutorial/sorting/find%20function%20unit%20test.txt">test code</a> to your solution to test your findIndex function.
-This is a different test to the one required for unit test 10.
+Download the supplied [Tutorial 13 test text file](../..//Code%20Exercises/Extra%20Tutorial/sorting/find%20function%20unit%20test.txt") to your solution to test your findIndex function. **Note that this is a different test file to the one required for unit test 10**.

 ## Sorting